What is the Maximum Delay in Periods if not Pregnant?

 The phase of transition preceding menopause, known as perimenopause, typically affects women in their 40s and 50s.
 Your body experiences major hormonal changes during this time, which may result in irregular or absent menstruation.

-Although it varies from woman to woman, the perimenopause usually lasts for a few years.
+Although it varies from woman to woman, perimenopause usually lasts for a few years.
 You may also have other symptoms including mood swings, night sweats, and hot flashes during this period.

 See your healthcare practitioner if you think you may be approaching perimenopause.
 During this phase of transition, they can offer advice on how to keep your health and manage your symptoms.